The Awkwafina Oscars Snub Is Even Worse Than You Think

 On January 5, Awkafina kicked off the 2020 awards season by making history as the first woman of Asian descent to win a Golden Globe for Best Actress.
 Don’t expect any such moment at the Academy Awards this year.
 The 2020 Oscar nominations, announced on January 13 by John Cho and Issa Rae, are once again overwhelmingly white.

 Among those snubbed?
-Jennifer Lopez, whose performance in Lorene Scafaria’s Hustlers caused souls to leave their earthly bodies; Lupita Nyong’o, who slipped into the skins of not one, but two characters in Jordan Peele’s Us; Jamie Foxx as a wrongfully convicted man in Just Mercy; Alfre Woodard, who gave a stomach-churning turn as prison warden struggling with the burden of the death penalty in Clemency; and Awkwafina, who gave one of the most emotional and tender performances of the year in Lulu Wang’s The Farewell (a film that was completely shut out of the nominations).
+Jennifer Lopez, whose performance in Lorene Scafaria’s Hustlers caused souls to leave their earthly bodies; Lupita Nyong’o, who slipped into the skins of not one, but two characters in Jordan Peele’s Us; Jamie Foxx as a wrongfully convicted man in Just Mercy; Eddie Murphy, who played Rudy Ray Moore in Dolemite Is My Name, a movie about the lack of Black representation in mainstream film; Alfre Woodard, who gave a stomach-churning turn as prison warden struggling with the burden of the death penalty in Clemency; and Awkwafina, who gave one of the most emotional and tender performances of the year in Lulu Wang’s The Farewell (a film that was completely shut out of the nominations).

 Advertisement